- What is breast augmentation surgery?

 “I thought they came out just perfect.
 They felt soft and just like real breasts,” she told the BBC in 2012.

 Fast forward to today, and breast implants have come a long way.
-Today, the material implants are made from has greatly improved, the technique has improved and women have lots of options.
-Interested in learning what those options are?
-Keep reading.
+Today, the material implants are made from has greatly improved, the technique has improved and women have many options.

 Types of breast implants